nickesc/client-enhanced/README.md

 Even within these profiles, there are still some packs that can be chosen between to fit your needs.
 To choose between _all_ packs, including packs that are usually required or hidden, select the `No Profile` profile.

+There are also packs disabled by default that provide optional things like dark-mode and different player animations.

 #### Shaders

 Client-Enhanced uses the [_I Like Vanilla_](https://modrinth.com/shader/i-like-vanilla) shader by default.
 Press <kbd>O</kbd> to access the Shader Pack menu, where you'll also find an option for lower end machines: [_Miniature Shader_](https://modrinth.com/shader/miniature-shader).
 Different shaders are also enabled for the Nether and End dimensions.